-Author has written 25 stories for Xenogears, Lord of the Rings, Dissidia: Final Fantasy, and Final Fantasy VII.
+Author has written 26 stories for Xenogears, Lord of the Rings, Dissidia: Final Fantasy, Final Fantasy VII, and Avengers.

 FEB 17, 2009: Posted Epilogue of The Dance of Shadow and Flame.
 Thus comes my darkest journey to an end.
 Thank you, dear readers.

 FEB 8, 2009: Posted Chapter 14 of The Dance of Shadow and Flame.
 The 'final spur' is becoming something of a limping marathon, wrought with hospitals, deaths, accidents, illnesses.
 Do bear with me.
 Meanwhile, I am re-reading every single review I have received on this site; I am elated to see readers and I sharing the same joy, sorrow, fear, excitement.
 I know not many of you are left now, it being quite post-LOTR in the 2009, but to all who have once walked with me in my journeys, thank you.
 And to all who are with me now, thank you.
 Just as my young Legolas says - I shall fear no evil (be it illness, fatigue, lack of confidence, whatever.)

 JAN 10, 2009: A FAQ for readers and reviewers who have read, have waited for, and continue to read my works.